deepak-bala/basho_docs/source/riakee/cookbooks/Multi-Data-Center-Replication-Operations-New.md

    		The address and port for “this end” of the connection.

-# Stats below need to be weeded out for BNW!
+# Riak 1.2 Replication Statistics

 * **listener_[nodeid]**: "ip:port"

     Defines a replication listener that is running on node [nodeid].

 * **[sitename]_ips**